wenlzhang/obsidian-task-chat/docs/CHAT_MODES.md

 - AI expands keywords (like Smart Search)
 - AI analyzes all matching tasks
 - Provides insights, patterns, and recommendations
-- Can use "Auto" sorting mode (AI-driven prioritization)

 **Best for:**
 - Complex queries requiring analysis